Orbital Hall effect in spin-3/2 hole-doped semiconductors and its implications for orbitronics: Results and Discussion

 Now, our evaluation of the orbital current follows the calculation in Ref.~\onlinecite{liu2025quantumOHE}.
 The orbital current operator is defined as $\Hj^\alpha_\delta = \half\big\{\HL_\alpha,\Hv_\delta\big\}$, where the OAM polarization is taken to be along the $\alpha$-direction while the transport direction is denoted by $\delta$.
 The expectation values of $\Hj$ is then evaluated by taking the trace with the density matrix.
 Once $\rho^{mn}_{E{\bm k}}$ is found the expectation value of the orbital current can be written as

 where $m$ and $n$ are band indices, ${\bm E}$ is the external electric field, $\big[\Xi^0_\beta\big]^{mn}=\half\CR^{mn}_\beta (f_m + f_n)$, and the covariant derivative $DO/Dk_j=\partial O/\partial k_j - i[\mathcal{R}_j, O]$.
 This orbital current expression (\ref{OC}) was derived in Ref.~\onlinecite{liu2025quantumOHE} and shown to be gauge invariant.
 The expression in (\ref{OC}) contains the quantum correction to the orbital current $\Delta j$ that arises due to the inclusion of all matrix elements, intra-band and inter-band, of the position and velocity operators.
-The conventional part of the orbital current is contained in the first term of (\ref{OC}), but only contains the off-diagonal components of the velocity operators, while the quantum correction comprises all the other terms in (\ref{OC}).
-In the limit where $\bar{\gamma}\rightarrow0$ all states become degenerate and the intrisinc part of the nonequilibrium density matrix $\rho_{E\Bk}$ becomes zero, as such in this limit the orbital current trivially vanishes.
-Hence spin-orbit coupling is required for the orbital current to be nonzero in this model.
+The conventional part of the orbital current is contained in the first term of (\ref{OC}), but only contains the off-diagonal components of the velocity operators, while the quantum correction comprises all the other terms in (\ref{OC}). { We note that the conventional calculation of the orbital current only includes diagonal elements of the OAM operator in the trace $\langle J_\delta^\alpha\rangle=\mathrm{Tr}\half\big\{\HL_\alpha,\Hv_\delta\big\} \rho$, whereas the quantum correction accounts for the remainder of the matrix elements appearing in this trace.
+The conventional approach does not have a physical justification for ignoring these terms.
+Additionally, the quantum corrections include terms corresponding to both local and itinerant circulation, so these corrections are also important in materials with their OAM localised about the atomic centre.} In the limit where $\bar{\gamma}\rightarrow0$ all states become degenerate and the intrisinc part of the nonequilibrium density matrix $\rho_{E\Bk}$ becomes zero, as such in this limit the orbital current trivially vanishes.